thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **What platforms are supported?**
-Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg and ffprobe are bundled — only mkvmerge and dovi_tool need to be installed separately.
+Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg and ffprobe are bundled inside the binary.
+On Windows, `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` must be placed in the same folder as `adaptive-encoder.exe`.

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too.
 Particularly on Blu-ray remuxes with film grain (classics, horror, 35mm auteur films) or complex scenes (action, sci-fi).

 **Do I need to install ffmpeg separately?**
 No. ffmpeg and ffprobe are bundled inside the binary.
-Download, run, done.
+On Windows, place `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` in the same folder as the executable (see Installation).

-**Dolby Vision doesn't work — why?**
+**Do Dolby Vision and HDR10+ work automatically?**
-`dovi_tool` must be installed separately (see Installation above).
-Without it, the encoder falls back to HDR10 only.
+Yes.
+The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources and preserves the metadata with no configuration.
+If a source carries both (rare), Dolby Vision takes priority.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.